 In Google Search Console’s Sitemap section, you can find errors in your sitemaps.
 Pages that are linked there, but don’t work.
 There’s a huge list of possible errors in the Google Search Console Help documentation.

 Apart from that, an important thing to analyze is the types of XML sitemaps you have.
 You can find these in Google Search Console and in the SEO › XML Sitemaps section in our plugin.
 In WordPress, sitemaps are created for post types and taxonomies, where sometimes you just don’t need an XML sitemap for all of these.
 Our SEOs come across websites that have XML sitemaps for filter types (in eCommerce shops for instance), or for dimensions and things like that.
-If these ‘pages’ don’t make sense to the user, by all means, disable that XML sitemap in our Yoast SEO plugin.
+If these ‘pages’ don’t make sense to the user, by all means, exclude that content type for the search results in our Yoast SEO plugin.
 Only serve sitemaps that matter.